rylz/college-football/docs/_posts/2021-11-25-2021-Rivalry-Week-Predictions.md

 image: /images/2021_rivalry_predictions.png
 ---

-These are predictions produced from an evolution of the model that I have been using for years: a random forest regression run independently to produce each team's score in a given game on the following features:
+These are predictions produced from an evolution of the model that I have been using for years: a random forest regression which independently predicts each team's score in a given game on the following features:
 * difference in opponents' pagerank in a graph of past games, with edges from losers to winners weighted by the margin of victory
 * average points scored by the team
 * average points allowed by the other team